onenameio/support/README.md

 #### <a name="address_1"/>Q: How does the automatically generated Bitcoin address work?

 If you do not provide a Bitcoin address during registration, Onename will generate one for you.
 The private key of this Bitcoin address is saved on our servers encrypted with your password (we do *not* have access to the private key).
 The private key is also stored in the backup file that you saved on Dropbox/Gdrive.

+#### <a name="address_2"/>Q: Who has my private key?

+Only you have access to your private key.
+Onename encypts your private key with the password that you provided and keeps the encrypted copy on our servers.
+If you forget your password then you can use the backup file you saved during signup to recover the private key.

 Verifications.